Bucket Sort Algorithm (Java, Python, C/C++ Code Examples)

 Step 6) Concatenate all the buckets into a single array.

-Let’s see an example of this bucket sort algorithm.
-For this example, we will sort the following array using the bucket sort algorithm-
+Let us walk through an example of this Bucket Sort algorithm.
+For this example, we will sort the following array:

 Bucket Sort Algorithm for Integer Elements

-Step 1) In the first step, the maximum and minimum elements of the given array need to be found.
+Step 1) In the first step, we find the maximum and minimum elements of the given array.
 For this example, the maximum is 24 and the minimum is 1.

-Step 2) Now, we have to select a number of empty buckets, n.
-In this example, we will take 5 buckets.
-Then we will initialize them as empty.
+Step 2) Next, we select the number of empty buckets, n.
+In this example, we use 5 buckets and initialize them as empty.

-Step 3) The span of each bucket needs to be calculated by the following formula:
+Step 3) The span of each bucket is calculated using the formula:

 Bucket Sort Algorithm for Integer Elements

-Step 4) For each array element, we will calculate the bucket index and place the element into that bucket.
-The bucket index can be calculated using the formula:
+Step 4) For each array element, calculate the bucket index and place the element into that bucket.
+The bucket index is calculated using the formula:

 Bucket Index Calculation: